Administrative Law in Hong Kong

 'Dr Stephen Thomson masterfully navigates the reader through these difficult waters with a writing style that displays passion and clarity in equal measure… The chapter on fettering discretion is standout; a must read for any public official involved in preparing guidelines and policies… In Administrative Law in Hong Kong, Dr Thomson has produced a welcome and practical addition to a complex but vital legal subject.
 His book deserves a place on the desk of all officials working in public authorities.'

 — Peter Gregoire, General Counsel, Insurance Authority of Hong Kong

 300 pages, ISBN 978-1904968337

 Foreword by Rt.
 Hon.
 The Lord Hope of Craighead, first Deputy President of the UK Supreme Court

-Cited by Inner House of the Court of Session (supreme civil court in Scotland) (Cumbria County Council, Petitioners CSIH 92) and Scottish Land Court (Grains v Gifford's Executors, 2016 GWD 31-552).
+Cited by Inner House of the Court of Session (supreme civil court in Scotland) (Cumbria County Council, Petitioners CSIH 92; and Prior v The Scottish Ministers CSIH 36) and Scottish Land Court (Grains v Gifford's Executors, 2016 GWD 31-552).